 6. Make Time for Joy

-Focussing on joy and creating fun memories together should be a priority, especially since interracial couples might be more prone to microaggressions from the world around them.
+Focusing on joy and creating fun memories together should be a priority, especially since interracial couples might be more prone to microaggressions from the world around them.

 Try to have some dedicated time without any drama.
 Getting those endorphins flowing by playing a sport together, going out dancing, or taking a trip somewhere.
 These are all good ways to loosen the tension.
 Encouraging each other to practice self-care is part of shared joy, too.